-These financial statements have been prepared on an accrual basis and are based on the historical cost convention except for derivative financial instruments and certain employee benefit liabilities that are measured at their fair value as at the reporting date.
-The accounting policies adopted in the preparation of the financial statements have been consistently applied throughout all periods, unless otherwise stated.
+These financial statements have been prepared on the historical cost convention except for derivative financial instruments and certain employee benefit liabilities that are measured at their fair value as at the reporting date.
+The accounting policies adopted in the preparation of the financial statements have been consistently applied throughout all periods.